product-os/katapult/README.md

 A tool for launching!

-Aim of this tool, is to produce final deployable artifacts (`deploy-spec`), tightly specifying all components and configuration, as well as anything else required to be directly deployable with no further processing.
-To that end, katapult uses `deploy-templates` folder containing definitions of environments along with their deploy-targets, and target-specific deploy-manifest templates and configuration specs.
-References to config-store containing values for an actual environment deployment instantiation are also included.
+The aim of this tool, is to produce final deployable artifacts (`deploy-spec`), tightly specifying all components and configuration, as well as anything else required to be directly deployable with no further processing.
+To that end, katapult uses a `deploy-templates` folder containing definitions of environments along with their deploy-targets, and target-specific deploy-manifest templates and configuration specs.
+References to a config-store containing values for an actual environment deployment instantiation are also included.
 Values from the `config-store` are used for transforming `deploy-templates` definitions to `deploy-specs`.